New Orleans during Halloween

-As part of my day job I traveled to New Orleans for little over a week to manage part of my organization's annual conference.
+As part of my day job, I traveled to New Orleans for a little over a week to manage part of my organization’s annual conference.
 Carrie joined me towards the end of my stay for what would be a wild adventure around New Orleans over Halloween weekend.
 On top of the Halloween festivities, the Saints played at home against the Seahawks, Tulane had their homecoming, and Voodoo Festival, one of the country’s largest music festivals took place that weekend.
-Needless to say the city was in full party mode!
+The city was in full party mode!

 New Orleans has long been on my list of cities to visit in the United States, and thanks to this work trip it became a reality.
-I was able to spend my evenings and a couple of days at the end taking in all, or well, some of what the city has to offer.
-New Orleans is a city unto itself, with its work hard and play harder attitude, where to-go cups for your alcoholic beverages are a common sight, and the architecture is heavily influenced by the French.
+I could spend my evenings and a couple of days at the end taking in all, or well, some of what the city has to offer.
+New Orleans is a city unto itself, with its work hard and play harder attitude, were-to-go cups for your alcoholic beverages are a common sight, and the architecture is heavily influenced by the French.